Updated: January 14, 2026

 - A technology plan for phone and Internet services that covers:

-- Note: Your moving company may be able to assist with this.
+Note: Your commercial moving company may be able to assist with this.
 Make sure to inquire about their capabilities in this area during the quote phase.

 - An owner for each task to give one person accountability for completion.